bingmann/dot-emacs/README.md

 -   kill local or remote branches: `k` in branch list.
 -   spell checking in commit messages.

-# Editing LaTeX<a id="orgheadline33"></a>
+# Editing LaTeX<a id="org9338a22"></a>

 LaTeX editing with emacs works for me as follows.
-The AUCTeX package have alot more commands than I use, but the following is all I need.
+The AUCTeX package has a lot more commands than I use, but the following is all I need.
 It is activated automatically when opening a `.tex` file.